-The Parish Council feels that Policy changes to the original Plan are not required for this section.
+The Parish Council feels that Policy changes are not required for this section.

-Since the completion of the Lyneham and Bradenstoke Neighbourhood Development Plan made in October 2021 there have been the following planning applications approved by The Planning Inspectorate/Wiltshire Council.
+Since the completion of the Lyneham and Bradenstoke Neighbourhood Development Plan in November 2021 there have been the following planning applications approved by The Planning Inspectorate/Wiltshire Council.